django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 Unfortunately, pickle is powerful: when loading data in from a pickle, Pickle can cause Python to execute _code_ in addition to restoring data!

-Since Django's `signed_cookie` session store uses pickle to serialize the session data, you can cause _arbitrary code_ to run on the server.
+Django's `signed_cookie` session store uses pickle to serialize the session data, so you can cause _arbitrary code_ to run on the server.

 ---